 Speaking engagements can be scheduled upon request.

-Our volunteer opportunities are Tuesdays and Thursdays, 9am-11:00am and Saturdays from 9am-11:00am.
+Our regular times for volunteers to come work in the Garden are Tuesday and Thursday mornings froms 9 until 11.
+We also offer opportunities on some Saturdays.
 Volunteering in the garden must be scheduled and confirmed ahead of time.
 To sign up (or submit an inquiry), please fill out this form.

-Please be aware that 95% of our volunteer work is done outside, weather permitting.
+Please be aware that the majority of our volunteer work is done outside, weather permitting.
 Please wear comfortable, weather appropriate clothes and closed toe shoes.
+Also, given the nature of the work, expect to get at least a little dirty.

 Interested in starting your own garden?
-The Garden @ HPFB is a teaching and learning environment, this allows us to use our experiences (good and bad!) to help others.
+The Garden at High Plains Food Bank is a teaching and learning environment which allows us to use our experiences (good and bad!) to help others.
 Be sure to browse the documents, websites and publications listed here for a multitude of information for gardening in the Panhandle.

 Sign up below to keep up with what's going on in The Garden.